aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivottablecalculateoption/_index.md

 ﻿---
 title: PivotTableCalculateOption
 second_title: Aspose.Cells for JavaScript via C++ API Reference
-description: Rerepsents the options of calcuating the pivot table.
+description: Rerepsents the options of calculating data of the pivot table.
 type: docs
 url: /javascript-cpp/pivottablecalculateoption/
 ---

 ## PivotTableCalculateOption class

-Rerepsents the options of calcuating the pivot table.
+Rerepsents the options of calculating data of the pivot table.

 ```javascript
 class PivotTableCalculateOption;